motizukilucas/godot-study/README.md

 * It's a good idea to have one collision shape for interacting with scenario, and another for hitboxes
 * You can actually draw collisions, like whole walls at a time (Collision Polygon)

+## Hitbox & Hurtbox
+* one way of doing it is with Area2D with CollisionShape with no collision shape
+> and in the scene you're adding it to, change the shape to fit the object

+* For controlling attack hithox one way is adding a Position2D node as a center position and adjusting the hitbox relative to it
+> and keying it in the AnimationPlayer and in it adjusting the rotation and positioning of the hitbox
+> and also keying the disable property of the collision shape at the start and end of the animation

 ## Signals
 * nodes have specifc signals, for example animation finished, that you can hook with some function to handle it ?? can you create a signal ??